khalil-research/PyEPO/README.md

 ## Introduction

-``PyEPO`` (PyTorch-based End-to-End Predict-and-Optimize Tool) is a Python-based, open-source software that supports modeling and solving predict-and-optimize problems with the linear objective function.
+``PyEPO`` (PyTorch-based End-to-End Predict-then-Optimize Tool) is a Python-based, open-source software that supports modeling and solving predict-then-optimize problems with the linear objective function.
 The core capability of ``PyEPO`` is to build optimization models with [GurobiPy](https://www.gurobi.com/), [Pyomo](http://www.pyomo.org/), or any other solvers and algorithms, then embed the optimization model into an artificial neural network for the end-to-end training.
-For this purpose, ``PyEPO`` implements SPO+ loss [[1]](https://doi.org/10.1287/mnsc.2020.3922) and differentiable Black-Box optimizer [[3]](https://arxiv.org/abs/1912.02175) as [PyTorch](https://pytorch.org/) autograd functions.
+For this purpose, ``PyEPO`` implements smart predict-then-optimize+ loss [[1]](https://doi.org/10.1287/mnsc.2020.3922) and differentiable Black-Box optimizer [[3]](https://arxiv.org/abs/1912.02175), differentiable perturbed optimizer, and Fenchel-Young loss with Perturbation [[4]](https://papers.nips.cc/paper/2020/hash/6bb56208f672af0dd65451f869fedfd9-Abstract.html) as [PyTorch](https://pytorch.org/) autograd modules.

 ## Documentation